Jeremiah Thomas

 Life for Alice and her two young daughters must have been difficult following Jeremiah's death, however information from the 1901 Canadian census indicates that the family remained in Hamilton and that Alice did not remarry.
 In the 1901 census Alice and her daughters Mary and Gertrude are living in Hamilton.
 Alice was working in a local bakery, Mary was working in a Millinery, while the census describes Gertrude's occupation as "Tailor apprentice."

 Some changes were in store for the Thomas family during the next decade.
 Marriage records from Hamilton indicate that on 28 Mar 1908 daughter Mary Thomas married an iron worker named Adam J. Crossman.
 Born circa 1879, Adam was born in Preston, Ontario and was the son of Adam Crossman and Ellen Hagarty.
 Adam and Mary are present in the 1911 census of Hamilton, however no children are present in the return, and at this point I do not know if the couple produced descendants.
-Her death certificate tells us that Mary Crossman died of pneumonia at age 45, in Hamilton, on 5 Oct 1828, and was buried in the Hamilton (city) cemetery.
+Her death certificate tells us that Mary Crossman died of pneumonia at age 45, in Hamilton, on 5 Oct 1828.
+She was buried in Woodland Cemetery, Hamilton (see below).
+The 1911 census is also significant because it shows that the widowed Alice Thomas was living with her daughter Gertrude Staunton and family, and this is the last record we have for her.

 Although the premature death of Jeremiah Thomas is a sad affair, family members can perhaps take solace in knowing that this previously forgotten branch of the Thomas family has been restored to its rightful place in the Thomas family tree.
 I would be very interested in hearing from anyone else researching this family line, especially from any descendants of Jeremiah and Alice Thomas.